 Tips for the care and maintenance of blue tattoo ink

-• Follow your tattoo artist’s aftercare instructions closely during the healing period.
+- Follow artist’s aftercare instructions during healing.

 Final thoughts